top of page

 Why Are National Historic Landmarks Important?

 National Historic Landmarks (NHLs) serve a crucial role in preserving the cultural, architectural, and historical identity of the United States.
-By protecting these sites, NHL designation ensures that future generations can experience and learn from the nation’s most significant places.
-These landmarks provide insight into pivotal historical events, architectural advancements, and cultural movements, helping communities connect with their past while shaping their future.
+By protecting these sites, the NHL designation ensures that future generations can experience and learn from the nation’s most significant places.
+These landmarks offer insight into pivotal historical events, architectural advancements, and cultural movements, enabling communities to connect with their past while shaping their future.

 Preserving American History